-Each independent director will receive an annual retainer of \$40,000 in quarterly payments in advance and \$1,500 per Board of Director or committee meeting attended.
+Simultaneously with the completion of this offering, we will grant each of our independent directors shares of restricted common stock, which will vest ratably over a three-year period.
+Each independent director will receive an annual retainer of \$ in quarterly payments in arrears.
 We also reimburse our independent directors for their travel expenses incurred in connection with their attendance at full board and committee meetings.
-In addition, the chair of our audit committee will be paid an annual retainer of \$15,000 and the chair of our compensation committee will be paid an annual retainer of \$5,000.
-Simultaneously with the completion of this offering, we will grant each of our independent directors 1,500 shares of restricted common stock, which will vest ratably over a three-year period, subject to their continued service on our Board of Directors.
+In addition, the chair of our audit committee will be paid an annual retainer of \$ and the chair of our compensation committee will be paid an annual retainer of \$.
 We have adopted the American Capital Agency Corp.
-Equity Incentive Plan for Independent Directors for the purpose of making grants of equity-based compensation awards to our independent directors, including these restricted common stock awards.
-See "-Equity Incentive Plan" below for a description of this plan and the circumstances in which the vesting of these awards may be accelerated.
+Equity Incentive Plan for Independent Directors for the purpose of making grants of equity-based compensation awards to our independent directors, including the restricted common stock awards described above.
+See "-Equity Incentive Plans" below for a description of this plan.